Last Revised: April 22, 2020.

 If you choose not to provide certain information to us or if you withdraw your consent to our processing of your personal data, we may not be able to continue to provide you with the products or services you require and/or it may affect our ability to better respond to your needs.
 If you have paid for a subscription to our products and services and no longer consent to provide the information that we require to provide you with our products and services, please refer to our Terms of Sale and End User Licence Agreement for information on how to cancel your subscription.

 Further information on your data privacy rights is available on the website of the Irish Data Protection Commissioner at https://www.dataprotection.ie.
-You may bring any complaints to the attention of the Irish Data Protection Commissioner by emailing firstname.lastname@example.org.
+You can contact or bring any complaints to the Irish Data Protection Commission through their website at https://forms.dataprotection.ie/contact or by telephone +353 578 684 800.
+You can find out more about your data protection rights on the website of the Irish Data Protection Commission (https://www.dataprotection.ie/).